 Within ninety (90) days of encountering the harassment discrimination or complaint that is the subject of the grievance, a grievant shall file a written notice with the Head of School.
-Grievants may use the Grievance Form, which is attached here and is also available online from the school website, the Richard Wright intranet (for employees only) or from the Head of School’s office.
+Grievants may use the Grievance Form, which is attached here to and is also available online from the school website, the Richard Wright intranet (for employees only) or from the Founder & CEO’s office.
 The written notice shall identify the nature of the complaint, the date(s) or occurrence, and the desired result and shall be signed and dated by the person filing the grievance.
 In the event the legal guardian or parent of a student is filing a grievance.
 The student and the guardian/parent shall sign and date the grievance.
-The Head of School can be reached at the contact information below.
+The Founder & CEO can be reached at the contact information below.

-The Head of School will immediately initiate an adequate, reliable, and impartial investigation of the grievance.
+The Founder & CEO will immediately initiate an adequate, reliable and impartial investigation of the grievance.
 Each formal complaint will be investigated and depending on the facts involved in each situation, will be decided after receiving information from the appropriate individuals.
-Each investigation will include interviewing witnesses and obtaining documents allowing parties to present evidence.
+Each investigation will include interviewing, witnesses, and obtaining documents allowing parties to present evidence.

-All documentation related to the investigation and discussions held in this process are considered EXTREMELY CONFIDENTIAL and are not to be revealed to or discussed by any participant with persons not directly involved with the complaint, with the investigation, or with the decision making process.
+All documentation related to the investigation and discussions held in this process are considered EXTREMELY CONFIDENTIAL and are not to be revealed to or discusses by any participant with persons not directly involved with the complaint, with the investigation or with the decision making process.
 This provision does not include discussions with the governmental authorities.

-Within thirty (30) business days of receiving the written notice, the Head of School shall respond in writing to the grievant (the “response”).
-The response summarizes the course of the investigation; determines the validity of the grievance appropriate resolution.
+Within thirty (30) business days of receiving the written notice, the Founder & CEO shall respond in writing to the grievant (the “response”).
+The responses summarize the course of the investigation; determine the validity of the grievance appropriate resolution.

-If, as a result of the investigation, harassment or valid grievance is established, corrective and remedial action will be taken.
+If, as a result of the investigation, harassment or valid grievance is establishes corrective and remedial action will be taken.

 Within fifteen (15) days from receiving the written appeal, the Legal Department will respond in writing to the appellant as to the action to be taken and the reasons therefore.